JayeHicks/SystemLoggingAWSserverless/README.md

   * The name of the informational messages DynamoDB table
   * The name of the error messages DynamoDB table
   * Optionally you may choose to specify
     * A time zone offset from UTC.
-For US Standard Time you would supply 5 or 6.  sys_log() does not automatically adjust to US daylight savings time.
-If you’d like sys_log time stamps to account for daylight savings time you can manually switch alternate offset values twice a year or you can add complexity to the sys_log() class.
+For US Standard Time you would supply 5 or 6.  sys_log() does not automatically adjust for US daylight savings time time changes.
+If you’d like sys_log time stamps to account for daylight savings time you can either manually alternate offset values twice a year or you can add complexity to the sys_log() class.
+I have yet to do a cost/benefit analysis that leads me to introduce the complexity.
     * A time to live value (in seconds) for informational messages.
 The default value is two months.
 * In the function that serves as the entry point for the Python module that you are instrumenting with sys_log()
   * Check to ensure that the global sys_log() object was created successfully
-  * Clear out residual data from the global sys_log() object, just in case the AWS Lambda servcie is reusing a warm container
+  * Clear out residual data from the global sys_log() object, just in case the AWS Lambda service is reusing a warm container
   * During the execution flow of control, of the entire Python module, use global sys_log() object to submit system log messages
   * Before you exit this function (i.e., the entire module), flush all of the system log messages that have been submitted to the DynamoDB tables.
 After the flush you can check the global object to detect issues that occurred during the write to DynamoDB.